 Is Britain Set for Its Very Own Cannabis Revolution?

 Doug Fine giving a talk on cannabis law reform at London South Bank University.
-Oh my!
-(Photo by Jake Lewis)
+Photo by Jake Lewis

-The US war on cannabis is over and there's no turning back, says US cannabis author Doug Fine as he prepares to take the stage at South Bank University.
-Fine is in London for the one-night UK leg of his world tour, spreading news of the "green economic revolution" currently underway in the US, where a legal—and potentially highly profitable—weed industry is sprouting up thanks to some states decriminalizing marijuana.
+The US war on cannabis is over and there's no turning back, according to author Doug Fine.
+Doug took the stage at London South Bank University last week as part of a world tour devoting to spreading news of the "green economic revolution" currently underway in the US, where a legal—and potentially highly profitable—weed industry is sprouting up thanks to some states decriminalizing marijuana.

 That Fine is upbeat isn't particularly surprising.
-His book, Too High To Fail: Cannabis and the New Green Economic Revolution, provided a blueprint for America's nascent medicinal cannabis industry.
-He chronicled events in Mendocino County, California, where Sheriff Tom Allman was one of the first law enforcers in the US to sanction regulated, organic, eco-friendly cannabis cultivation.
+His most recent book, Too High to Fail: Cannabis and the New Green Economic Revolution, provided a blueprint for America's nascent medicinal cannabis industry.
+Published in 2012, it took a look at Mendocino County, California, where Sheriff Tom Allman bucked longstanding trends in American law enforcement and essentially sanctioned regulated, organic, eco-friendly cannabis cultivation.
 (The Feds later put a stop to Allman's innovations, and earlier this year the California sheriff came out against Colorado's legalization of weed.)

-On stage, Fine tells his audience – comprised of academics, activists, students and journalists – about the potential of a "green rush" in the British Isles.
-"Look at what’s happened in Portugal," he says, referring to the country relaxing its laws on the possession of any drug for personal consumption at the turn of the millennium.
+In London, however, Doug was more focused on the potential for a "green rush" in the British Isles.
+"Look at what’s happened in Portugal," he said, referring to the country's relaxation of drug laws that made the possession of any drug for personal consumption a misdemeanor at worst.

-Fine’s visit comes at a time when governments around the world are exploring new ways of approaching and exploiting cannabis.
-In early October, Uruguay's government announced that it would be the first country in the world to effectively nationalise the cannabis industry in a bid to undermine organised crime.
-In Europe last month, Romania legalised the use of cannabis derivatives for medicinal purposes and became the tenth country in Europe to recognise the legitimate medicinal uses of the drug, while Switzerland made possessing ten grams of pot or less a minor misdemeanor.
+Few governments would accept that heroin addicts aren't criminals, as Portugal has, but many nations are exploring new ways of approaching and exploiting cannabis.
+In October, Uruguay announced that it would be the first country in the world to effectively nationalize the cannabis industry in a bid to undermine organized crime.
+That same month, Romania legalized the use of cannabis derivatives for medicinal purposes and became the tenth country in Europe to recognize the legitimate medicinal uses of the drug, while Switzerland made possessing ten grams of pot or less a minor misdemeanor.

-Meanwhile, in Britain, the surprise appointment of Lib Dem MP Norman Baker – a former advocate of cannabis reform – to the role of Home Office drugs tsar further buoyed hopes among UK cannabis campaigners that the green rush was lapping at Britain's shores.
+Meanwhile, in Britain, the surprise appointment of Liberal Democrat Norman Baker—a former advocate of cannabis reform—to the role of Home Office drug tzar further buoyed hopes among UK cannabis campaigners that the green rush was lapping at Britain's shores.